Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

-We calculate PSNR and SSIM~\cite{wang2002universal} values as evaluation metrics on the Y channel in the YCbCr color space.
-We additionally employ LPIPS~\cite{zhang2018unreasonable} for evaluating the real-world test set.
+We calculate PSNR and SSIM~\cite{wang2002universal} on the Y channel in the YCbCr color space.
+We additionally employ LPIPS~\cite{zhang2018unreasonable} for evaluating real test sets.
 During training, we set the batch size to 64, the initial learning rate to \hbox{$5 \times {10^{ - 4}}$} with a scheduler in 500K iterations, and the patch size is set to \hbox{$64 \times 64$}.
-We train our method using Adam optimizer with \hbox{${\beta _{\rm{1}}}$}=0.9, \hbox{${\beta _{\rm{2}}}$}=0.99.
+We train DMNet using Adam optimizer with \hbox{${\beta _{\rm{1}}}$}=0.9, \hbox{${\beta _{\rm{2}}}$}=0.99.
 We implement all experiments using the Pytorch framework with the NVIDIA GeForce RTX 4090.
-In our DMNet, we set \hbox{${N_1}$} to 3, \hbox{${N_2}$} to 3, and the number of feature channels to 48.
+In our DMNet, we use the test-time local converter~\cite{chu2022improving} during testing. we set \hbox{${N_1}$} to 3, \hbox{${N_2}$} to 3, and the number of channels to 48.
+Inference time is measured at input resolution $(1280/s, 720/s)$, where $s$ is the upscaling factor.
+Results are averaged over 100 runs with batch size of 1 for consistency.